Nanomatrix: Scalable Construction of Crowded Biological Environments: Pre-processing Phase

+After the \rh{geometric rectangular Wang} tile-set $R$ is created, we need to define a way for mapping a molecular instance $m \in r$, where $r \in R$, from the tile into the mesh.
+To achieve that, we need first to identify the location of that instance within the tile $m_{\mu\gamma}$.
+The $\mu\gamma$-coordinate is within $[0,1]$ space and we call it the {\it tile coordinates}.
+It can be computed by applying min-max normalization that rescales the instance position from the world coordinate ($m_{xyz})$ into $[0,1]$.

+\rh{Klein et al.~\cite{Tobias-2018-Instant-Construction} propose per face tile mapping approach.
+They use the quadrilateral coordinates to map the instance $m$ from Wang tile to the mesh quad.
+Therefore, their method required the mesh to be defined as an equally-sized quad-based surface which is a significant constraint as it can be difficult to create such a mesh for an arbitrary shape.
+In this work, we propose to rather use triangular mesh texture coordinates for the mapping, which enables us to map the Wang tiles onto triangle meshes of varying triangle sizes directly.}

+Our method expects a triangular mesh to be given as input, where every triangle is associated with the texture coordinates as well.
+We expect that the mesh already contains texture parameterization and both {\it mesh $uv$-texture coordinates} are within $[0,1]$ range.
+The algorithm uses the texture coordinates for transforming molecular elements $m$ from tile coordinates to mesh texture coordinates and vice versa.
+If the mesh does not have a texture parameterization, a simple cube-map or spherical texture parameterization can be applied and used.
+However, depending on the shape of the mesh, it might be non-trivial to create fully seamless texturing.
+A seam in texture parameterization would result in a visible seam.
+The scene can contain multiple instances of different meshes.
+For simplicity, in the rest of the paper, we refer to a single mesh.
+However, the method works in the same way for every mesh that has a texture parameterization.

+As we are aiming to run the population phase in parallel, we use the largest triangle $t_{big}$ of the mesh $T$ to define the mapping from the mesh texture coordinate system into the tile coordinate system.
+This mapping is essential for thread-count estimation, as explained later in~\autoref{sec:Construction}.
+All the tiles in $R$ are of the same size.
+We compute the ratio between the size of $t_{big}$ and one representative tile $\hat{r}$.
+The ratio represents the number of tiles needed for tiling to cover the entire area of triangle $t_{big}$ with a sequence of tiles in its plane which denotes the dimensions of \emph{Replication Area (rep)}.
+It is calculated as,

+Moreover, as the mesh is texture parameterized, the mapping ($\hat{r}.size_{uv}$) that represents the size of a single tile in the texture coordinate space associated with the mesh, is computed by dividing the size of the triangle $t_{big}$ in texture coordinate over the ratio ($rep^{R}.dim$).

-After the tile-set $L$ is created, for every molecular instance $m_i \in l$, where $l \in L$, its $uv$-texture coordinate $uv(m_i)$ within the rectangular tile $l$ is computed.
-This coordinate is within $[0,1]$ space and we call it the {\it tile texture coordinates}.
-From tile set $L$ we later generate a {\it tile recipe} $TR$ that is associated with one of the meshes in the scene.
-A {\it tile recipe} is a 2D array that contains indices of tiles from $L$ (a value from the range $[0..15]$) and represents a lookup table when texturing or populating the respective part of the mesh during real-time rendering.
+\rh{For any triangle in the mesh, we can now cover the triangle with Wang tiles such that the tiles with the same edge color are placed side by side to create seamless tiling within that triangle.
+To populate all triangles in parallel, we need to know in advance which part of the mesh is covered by which Wang tile.
+Therefore,} we generate a \rh{\it tiling recipe} $(TR)$ from the tile set $R$ that is associated with the mesh.
+A \rh{\it tiling recipe} is a 2D array that contains indices of Wang tiles from $R$ (in our case a value from the range $[0..15]$ as we work with 16 tiles) and represents a lookup table when populating the respective part of the mesh during real-time rendering. \rh{The tiling recipe is designed to be large enough to cover the full texture coordinate space $[0,1]$. }